arimger/Unity-Editor-Toolbox/README.md

 ## Settings

-The most important file, it allows user to manage all available features.
-Can be accessed within the Project Settings window (Edit/Project Settings.../Editor Toolbox) or directly from the Project window.
-Make sure to have one valid settings file within a project.
+The most important file, it allows the user to manage all available features.
+Can be accessed from the Project Settings window (Edit/Project Settings.../Editor Toolbox) or directly inside the Project window.
+Make sure to have one valid settings file per project.

 ![inspector](https://github.com/arimger/Unity-Editor-Toolbox/blob/develop/Documentation/doc14.png)

-Available features are divided into three sections:
+Available features are divided into three groups:
 - Hierarchy
 - Project
 - Inspector

-Each module is described in details within the associated section.
+Each module is described in its respective section.

 ## Attributes